This post contains affiliate links and I may qualify for a commission if you use them

 PWM Controllers are cheap and will do the work if you just want to charge your batteries.
-Just like MPPT they have different charging modes including Bulk charge, Absorption charge, Float Charge and Equalize.
-But there is one thing that they can’t do as is the reason you should go for a MPPT Controller:
+Just like MPPT, they have different charging modes including Bulk charge, Absorption charge, Float Charge, and Equalize.
+But there is one thing that they can’t do as is the reason you should go for an MPPT Controller:

 MPPT stands for Maximum Power Point Tracking it a smart controller and will deliver 10%-30% more power from the Solar Panels to the Batteries.
 How does it do this?

 Because Sunlight intensity changes throughout the day Solar Panels produce different amperages and Voltages.
 But every panel has maximum power point.
 This is the point at which the amps and Voltage peak.
 This is where the MPPT Controller comes in.